Skip to main content

 Leaving Certificate Vocational Progamme LCVP

-LCVP is accepted as a sixth Leaving Certificate subject and is counted for points purposes as follows:
+LCVP is accepted as a sixth Leaving Certificate subject and is counted for points purposes.

 QQI FET Applicants General Information